MAT at a Glance

 Network Workflow application also allows defining the initial parameters suitable of a workflow, the execution conditions (whether it is available to run in the development environment, the concurrency limit, among others) and more operational issues such as the possibility of adding specific documentation for the automation or assign a category using tags to make your search easier.

-Network Task application allows the user to run simple and straightforward automations, with much faster execution time than a regular Network Workflows and without the complexity of the flow control.
-As a network automatism alternative to Network Workflows, Network Tasks are simpler and intended to be used for quick actions rather than a Network Workflow execution design.
+Network Task application allows the user to run simple and straightforward automation processes, with much faster execution time than a regular Network Workflows and without the complexity of the flow control.
+As a network automation alternative to Network Workflows, Network Tasks are simpler and intended to be used for quick actions rather than a Network Workflow execution design.

-Data modeling in MAT aims for model, manage and store the entities and information structures that are necessary for the realization of each use case within MAT.
+Data modeling in MAT aims at modeling, managing and storing the entities and information structures that are necessary for the realization of each use case within MAT.
 Its function is to provide a robust but friendly interface for the definition of these data structures.
-Its predefined and commonly used data fields, allow the user to control common validations regarding the type of value, format, etc. On the other hand, it allows us to associate different structures to each other, providing the flexibility to create a model of related information entities without the need for a low-level database definition and field structure itself, such as defining a primary key, the data type of each field, its length, etc.
+Its predefined and commonly used data fields allow the user to control common validations regarding the type of value, format, etc. In addition, it allows us to associate different structures to each other, providing the flexibility to create a model of related information entities without the need for a low-level database definition and field structure itself, such as defining a primary key, the data type of each field, its length, etc.

-Its main function is to make dashboards available for users, and to control automations triggering , so that it is possible to execute a certain specific automation task or workflow based on defined thresholds, at slopes in the curves or various pending status conditions of the measurements of the chosen KPIs.
-On the other hand, together with the Event handling module, it allows executing a certain specific workflow based on the occurrence of a certain event.
+Its main function is to make dashboards available for users, and to control automation processes triggering , so that it is possible to execute a certain specific automation task or workflow based on defined thresholds, on slopes in the curves or various pending status conditions of the measurements of the chosen KPIs.
+In addition, together with the Event Handling Module, it allows executing a certain specific workflow based on the occurrence of a certain event.